MooersLab/pymolsnips/nextpsnips.md

 ### Light Table
 	- Installation: Success
 	- GIFY made: No
-	- Errors: Don't know how to move the contents of the folder into (not the folder) into the location ~/.lighttable/User/snippets
+	- Errors: Don't know how to move the contents of the folder (not the folder) into the location ~/.lighttable/User/snippets [I think this is -a between command and location to be sent to, or? ]
 ### Micro
 	- Installation: Success
 	- GIFY made: One already exists
-	- Errors: Can't figure out the key commands in the terminal window
+	- Errors: Can't figure out the key commands in the terminal window (ALT, etc.)
 ### Neosnippets
 	- Installation: Vim already installed
 	- Blaine needs to make PyMOL.snippets file